bmuschko/groovy-payflowpro/README.md

 ## Usage

-You can use the API by cresting an instance of the class `groovy.paypal.payflow.GroovyPayflowClient`.
+You can use the API by creating an instance of the class `groovy.paypal.payflow.GroovyPayflowClient`.
 If required you can set a new timeout for the HTTPS communication and the strategy for providing the request ID via the constructor or directly on the fields.
 The default timeout is 45 seconds, the default request ID generation strategy is a random UUID.
 The request ID generation strategy requires you to implement the interface `groovy.paypal.payflow.PayflowRequestIdStrategy`.